Wildsong/docker-ArcGISWebAppBuilder/README.md

 Per Esri licensing, Esri allows redistribution of this software without modification.
-For details, you can refer to these Esri licenses as referenced in their code:
+For details, you can refer to these Esri licenses as referenced in their code.
+Look at
 <http://js.arcgis.com/3.15/esri/copyright.txt> and
 <http://www.arcgis.com/apps/webappbuilder/copyright.txt>.